How to Test a Solar Panel

 How to Test a 12 Volt Solar Panel

-Set the multimeter to above 200 VCD.
+- Set the multimeter to above 200 VCD.
 You might ask why 200VCD?
-Because setting 200VCD ensures your reading accurate as much as possible (If you meter shows an overload, it means you have set low and you have to increase it).
+Because setting 200VCD ensures your reading accurate as possible (If your meter shows an overload, it means you have set low and you have to increase it).

 How to Test a Solar Panel Charge Controller

 Let us first know what exactly a solar panel charge controller is;

 A solar panel charge controller controls/manages the power into the battery from the Solar array.
 In simple words, it regulates the energy flow from the Solar array and lets it go directly to the Batteries.
 It makes sure batteries don’t get overcharged and filled power in batteries does not go back.